bmsrox/yii2-multi-tenant-example/README.md

 ]
 ```

-models/Users.php
+#### models/Users.php

-Here i have used fixed users, but you can use with a user table
+Here i have used fixed users, but you can use with an user table

 ```
 private static $users = [